top of page

 Fostering Climate Resilience and Engagement

-Further collaborations include work with the Lake Trail Community Education Society to build a new permaculture garden and work with the Cumberland Community Forest Society to monitor bat populations, protect migrating toads, and remove invasive species.
+Further collaborations include work with the Lake Trail Community Education Society to design and build a new permaculture garden, and help host weekly community meals.
+The crew is also working with the Cumberland Community Forest Society to observe bat populations, protect migrating toads, and monitor local beaches to educate the public about improper use.

 Join the Movement